LilithTundrus/e621-API-Docs/docs/Dmail.md

 # Dmail

 Dmails are e621's semi-custom private messaging relay system.
-It works kind of like a site specific emailing system rather than something like an IM client.
+It works kind of like a site-specific emailing system rather than something like an IM client.

 **Note**: For **ANY** dmail API actions you must be logged in to e621 and provide your API credentials even when using the GET type endpoints